Menu

 What is meant by hair restoration cloning, and how does it work?

 Hair restoration cloning refers to the process of using cloned cells, particularly dermal papilla cells, to restore hair growth in individuals experiencing hair loss.
 This technique involves replicating these cells in a controlled environment and then transplanting them to facilitate the growth of new hair follicles.
+Hair restoration cloning is a form of cell therapy aimed at rejuvenating or regenerating hair follicles to promote hair growth.

 Are there specialized clinics that offer hair cloning procedures?